Vin Santo: Origins of the name

 Although the style of making wine from dried grapes has been around almost as long as wine has been made, there are many theories on how the particular name Vin Santo or "holy wine" came to be associated with this style of wine in Italy.
-The most likely origin was the wine's historic use in the Catholic Mass, where sweet wine was often preferred.
-One of the earliest references to a "vinsanto" wine comes from the Renaissance era sales logs of Florentine wine merchants who widely marketed the strong, sweet wine in Rome and elsewhere.
-Eventually the term "vinsanto" became almost an umbrella name for this style of wine produced elsewhere in Italy.
+The most probable origin was the wine's historic use in the Catholic Mass, where sweet wine was often preferred.
+One of the earliest references to a vinsanto wine comes from the Renaissance era sales logs of Florentine wine merchants who widely marketed the strong, sweet wine in Rome and elsewhere.
+Eventually the term vinsanto became almost an umbrella name for this style of wine produced elsewhere in Italy.
 When the Greek island of Santorini came under rule of the Ottoman Empire, the ruling Turks encouraged the island's wine production of a sweet dessert wine made from dried grapes.
-Over the next few centuries, this wine became known as Vin Santo and was widely exported to Russia where it was used in the Eucharist by the Russian Orthodox Church.
+Over the next few centuries, this wine became known as Vin Santo and was widely exported to Russia, where it was used in the Eucharist by the Russian Orthodox Church.

-Another claim is that when the island of Santorini was ruled by Venice, packages sent from the island were labelled “Santo” to denote their origin, while their contents were labelled "Vin"; thus the term “Vinsanto” was born.
+Another claim is that when the island of Santorini was ruled by Venice, packages sent from the island were labelled "Santo" to denote their origin, while their contents were labelled "Vin"; thus the term Vinsanto was born.